JimageJ/EZ-Peeler/README.md

-# EZ-Peeler
+# Epidermal Z-stack Peeler: EZ-Peeler

 First published use: Zoulias N, Brown J, Rowe J, Casson SA (2020) HY5 is not integral to light mediated stomatal development in Arabidopsis.
 PLOS ONE 15(1): e0222480. https://doi.org/10.1371/journal.pone.0222480

 Intially started whilst working in Stuart Casson's lab (Sheffield University), I have continued to work on this as a learning exercised in Alexander Jones' lab (SLCU Cambrige).
 EZ-Peeler is a top down surface segmentation tool that can be used to extract a non flat surface from a confocal stack.
 Data is exported as a segmented surface, a surface projection, an areamap and a heightmap.
 The extraction of a surface layer allows users to apply their chosen 2D image segmentation tools and an areamap is produced to account for area differences from the flattening the image.
+Whilst the code isn't very clean (writing EZ-Peeler has been a learning exercise in image analysis) it is functional and useful.